jjranalli/nightwind/README.md

 ### Colors

 Nightwind switches between opposite color weights when switching to dark mode.
-So a -100 color gets switched with a -900 color, -200 with -800 and so forth.
-(The sum is always 1000).
+So a -50 color gets switched with a -900 color, -100 with -800 and so forth.

-> Note: -50 colors gets switched with -900.
+> Note: Except for the -50 and -900 weights, the sum of opposite weights is always 900.

 If you add your custom colors in tailwind.config.js using number notation, Nightwind will treat them the same way as Tailwind's colors when switching into dark mode.